 It could be said in the same vein of thinking that as sexuality is a variation of being human, so is skin coloration a variation of humanness, as is the ability or economic means.

 We are caught in an ebb and flow of social understanding of what it means to be human and in times like these understand that more than we realized are silenced not only about their cause and rights to exist and express but about who they essentially are.
 This is a seed of rage.

 Silence is The Seed of Riot

 Many forces silence us: social, law enforcement, political and religious.
-The most insidious of them, though, is the forces which cause us to silence ourselves.
-The years, decades and centuries of pounding the belief into our souls that we are somehow wrong, a mistake or someone who will never fit with others who are also human of different variation result in the riot that is seldom seen, heard or feared.
+The most insidious of them, though, are the forces that cause us to silence ourselves.
+The years, decades, and centuries of pounding the belief into our souls that we are somehow wrong, a mistake, or someone who will never fit with others who are also human of different variations result in the riot that is seldom seen, heard, or feared.
 George Floyd’s riot, “I can’t breathe,” this week was the exception.
 Thousands of quiet riots were never heard.
 Interestingly, Floyd couldn’t breathe, but he could speak.
 I want to know how to speak.

 I am trapped on a desert of raw gunshot wounds

 and a dead child dragging his shattered black